 Under Alternative 4, NMFS would promulgate new regulations at 50CFR 665 to prohibit all fishing activity (including commercial, non-commercial, and Native Hawaiian fishing) within the NWHI MEA.
 Consistent with the Proclamations and based on recommendations from the Council, under Alternative 4, fishing as an activity in the MEA, either as part of the activity or incidental to the activity (including research and any other permit for the MEA) would be prohibited.
-The MEA boundary would also be codified the same as in Alternative 2:

-The Monument Expansion Area includes the following:

-(2) an area seaward of the boundaries the Papahānaumokuākea Marine National Monument, as depicted on the map accompanying Presidential Proclamation 8031 as amended by Proclamation 8112 (see 50 CFR § 404.2), to the extent of the seaward limit of the United States Exclusive Economic Zone (see § 600.10) around the Northwestern Hawaiian Islands west of 163° west longitude.
+- Federal regulations would be promulgated to prohibit all fishing within the MEA. - The Monument Expansion Area (MEA) would be codified as a management area and defined as the following: - o an area seaward of the boundaries the Papahānaumokuākea Marine National Monument, as depicted on the map accompanying Presidential Proclamation 8031 as amended by Proclamation 8112 (see 50 CFR § 404.2), to the extent of the seaward limit of the United States Exclusive Economic Zone (see § 600.10) around the Northwestern Hawaiian Islands west of 163° west longitude.